 3 Things to Keep in Mind When Applying for Travel Credit Cards

-- Start with a Travel Goal – Your goal could be flying everyone to Hawaii (sign up for my FREE email course on how to do that here) or Costa Rica or a trip for two to Paris (yes, please!).
-For me, I think the Southwest Companion Pass is the easiest way to get lots of FREE travel (more than just 1 trip).
+- Start with a Travel Goal – Your goal could be flying everyone to Hawaii or Costa Rica or a trip for two to Paris (yes, please!).
+For me, I believe the Southwest Companion Pass is the easiest way to get lots of FREE travel (more than just 1 trip).
 So that might be your goal: Earn the Southwest Companion Pass, which nets you 110,000 points to spend on free travel on Southwest AND lets one person come along with you!

-- Know Chase’s Rules – Chase is the bank behind a lot of the best travel credit cards and they have STRICT rules.
+- Know Chase’s Rules – Chase is the bank behind a lot of the best travel credit cards, and they have STRICT rules.
 If any Chase cards are part of your plan, you’re going to want to plan around these rules.
-They include: No approvals for a card if you have opened 5 or more credit cards in the last 24 months (Doctor of Credit has a good post about the 5/24 rule), no applying for more than 1 card every 30 days or you will likely be declined (you can TRY to apply for two in one day, which has worked for some, but I have not tried it), and you could be limited to a set number of cards (they have limited me to 3).
-Bottom line: Apply for Chase cards FIRST so you can avoid the 5/24 cap on approvals.
+They include: No approvals for a card if you have opened 5 or more credit cards in the last 24 months (Doctor of Credit has a good post about the 5/24 rule; keep in mind AMEX, Citi and Chase business cards DO NOT count as 1 of the 5), no applying for more than 1 card every 30 days or you will likely be declined (you can TRY to apply for two in one day, which has worked for some, but I have not tried it), and you could be limited to a set number of cards (they have limited me to 3).
+Bottom line: Apply for Chase cards FIRST, so you can avoid the 5/24 cap on approvals.

 - Start Slow – Don’t apply for 5 cards in 30 days!!
 Figure out which cards you want the most in order to reach your travel goals, the best order to apply for them and spread them out by at least 30 days.
 You’ll need time to meet the minimum spend on each responsibly and pay them off.
 Don’t get in over your head!